Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_pages/cv.md

 _Feb.
 2024-Mar.
 2024_
 - Cleaned and preprocessed the PM2.5 pollution data from Chengdu.
 - Proposed an LSTM-GRU hybrid network architecture, inspired by GoogLeNet, for PM2.5 time series forecasting, which reduced the error rate by 30% compared to LSTM.
-- The essay is available [here](https://yixiao-wang-stats.github.io/files/LSTMGRU.pdf), and the code is available on [GitHub](https://github.com/Yixiao-Wang-Stats/LSTM-GRU-Hybrid-Network).
+- The report is available [here](https://yixiao-wang-stats.github.io/files/LSTMGRU.pdf), and the code is available on [GitHub](https://github.com/Yixiao-Wang-Stats/LSTM-GRU-Hybrid-Network).

 ## TEACHING